felixlinker/tamarin-workshop/ex2/README.md

 The skeleton file has been prepared to follow this pattern.
 For each rule's premise and conclusion, you will need to add more facts, though!

+You can send multiple values at the same time using tuples (e.g., `<'a', 'b', 'c'>` is a tuple of three constants).
+You can think of tuples as lists.

 Note that Tamarin supports some laws for `^`, in particular, `(a^b)^c = (a^c)^b`.

 Don't forget to regularly load your model, and check the executability lemma!